adriankpierce/march-madness-2019/README.md

 Pre-requisites:
 ~~~~
-Download data files from KAGGLE LINK and place into /data folder
+Download data files from KAGGLE LINK and place into "march-madness-2019/data/"
 ~~~~

 1. Calculate all required statistics: